Trouble Sleeping? 10 Possible Reasons (+ Helpful Solutions!)

 If you’re someone who has trouble sleeping, it’s best to avoid drinking alcohol.

 #5: Caffeine and Sugar

 Both caffeine and sugar can keep you from resting well.
-Though caffeine affects each person varies widely, be aware of how it affects you because like sugar, it is a stimulant to the nervous system.
+Although how caffeine affects each person varies widely, be aware of how it affects you as an individual.
+Like sugar, it is a stimulant to the nervous system.